…to the Brisbane School of Iberian Swordsmanship!

 August 22 restrictions: BSIS has a Covid Safety Plan in place and is allowed to continue to operate.
 We have heaps of room in a breezy hall.
 We ask that you bring your own water to avoid drinking at the taps.
 We prefer payment by eftpos (e.g. savings cards, credit cards).
 Keep an eye on this page in case restrictions or Hall leasing conditions change, or follow us on facebook.

-Our Saturday Sparring has also reopened.
+Our Saturday Sparring is also open.

 For a good understanding of our school’s ethos, you can listen to one of our founders, Sean Reichman, as a guest of the Sacramento Sword School, explaining BSIS’ guiding principles and how they were the scaffold for the what we have become.
 The video is available here.